Gladbach decides on coaching change for next season | WHIZ News

 Only the top four qualify for the Champions League.

-Hecking, praised for the team’s performances earlier in the season when it won its first nine games at home, was under increasing pressure, especially after a 5-1 loss to Bayern Munich last month.
+Hecking was praised for the team’s performances earlier in the season when it won its first nine home games but had been coming under increasing pressure, especially after a 5-1 loss to Bayern Munich last month.

+“It was a massive disappointment for me yesterday,” Hecking said of being informed of the club’s decision.
+“But when a sporting director like Max says that it’s better to continue working with another coach, then that’s the way it is.
+That’s his right and of course I accept it.”

+Hecking said he would continue to give everything for the team to achieve its objectives this season.

 Gladbach next faces a visit from in-form Werder Bremen on Sunday.